History & Perspectives

 In January 1rst 1969, the company changed from SA to SARL.

-Amongst the studied research projects in relation to improvement in acoustic, is the manufacturing of PAKITA and MONICA sirens.
-These manufactures, because of their performance and robustness, have been chosen by the French government to be used in the National alert system of the all country (SAIP: Alert system and Information of Populations).
-This situation allowed “MOTEURS FOX” company to extend its market at the international level.
-To help in the International development, Francois ODOUX ‘s grand-daughter, Christine ODOUX, joined to work on the market development of PAKITA sirens at the international level.
+Amongst the studied projects particularly in research and innovation in acoustics, is the construction of PAKITA electromechanical sirens.
+These products, by their qualities of performance and robustness, have been chosen by the French government to be used in the National alert system of the all country (SAIP: Alert system and Information of Populations).